MrTharinduDasantha/Event-Planning-System/README.md

 - Book Event: Select and book a desired event.
 - User Registration & Login: Register as a user to access event booking.

+### Authentication & Access Control
+- Admin Access: Users who register as admins can log in to both the admin panel (with event management features) and the user site.
+- User Access: Users who register as regular users can only log in to the user site (without admin features).

 ## Technologies Used